meaghanlewis/web-fundamentals-2/Part 4. JQuery + APIs/getting_started_jquery.md

 2. **Add an event listener: How do you want this event to be triggered?**
 3. **Write the code on what you want to happen when the event is triggered.**

-# What is jQuery?
-jQuery is a JavaScript library.
-What this means for us is that it allows every browser to read JavaScript code.
-In the same manner, browser compatibility is a big issue when working on the front-end.
-This means that the jQuery code you write is suited for use by all browsers without change.
-JavaScript is interpreted by your browser, and unfortunately, Google Chrome interprets JavaScript differently than Safari, Mozilla and Internet Explorer do.
-We don't want to have to write different versions of our code for different browsers, so cross-browser compatibility is important.
-All of the jQuery's functions work the same way regardless of which browser the user is running.

-JQuery also converts what would have been a long block of code into just a few lines.
-As a developer, you should always practice the DRY method (Don't Repeat Yourself) which a group of developers discovered when they wrote the same lines of code over and over again (and it was a good amount of code too!).
-So, why not cut down many lines of code by making a library, and also by simplifying it for everyone?
-It sounds like a great idea!

 #### NEXT: [Getters and Setters](./getters_setters.md)